If you go to Google right now and do a search for "healthcare marketing," you’ll see about 377,000,000 results (give or take).

 You’ve been featured in magazines or local publications?
 Doesn’t matter.

 None of it matters if your web presence makes you look like a commodity.
-A potential new client that never stepped foot in your office and never met you has NO IDEA about any of those credentials because your website looks just as bland as the other 30 docs around you.
+A potential new client who never stepped foot in your office and never met you has NO IDEA about any of those credentials because your website looks just as bland as the other 30 docs around you.
 Unfortunately, very few practice websites do anything to actually differentiate themselves from the practice down the street.
 When you work with Killer Shark all of that "horseplay" comes to an end.

 Ask yourself these questions…

 - What would happen if you made an investment in putting your best foot forward online?

 - What if your website wasn’t just good enough, but was actually GREAT?

 - What if you knew your local market like the back of your hand and could market to them in a way that they actually enjoyed?

 - What if you were a "thought leader" in your respective field and your local market clearly knew that you are the best choice to solve their problems without question?

 Think you would increase your practice revenues substantially?
 I know you would because I’ve seen it happen with doctor after doctor, and in market after market.

 Takeaway: Identify the USP (unique selling proposition) for your office.
 This one factor is what you "put first and foremost" on your website and build your campaigns around.
 It's not going to be easy, but it's going to be worth it.